joshirishabh631/CPU-Comparison/README.md

 ## Conclusion-

-* For loops are typically faster, consume more CPU resources, and have better performance metrics, making them suitable for known iteration counts and iterating through collections.
-* While loops are more flexible for scenarios where the number of iterations is uncertain or dependent on dynamic conditions but are generally slower and more resource-intensive.

-This comparison highlights the strengths and weaknesses of both loop types, helping guide their appropriate usage in Python programming.
+This analysis of for loops and while loops in Python reveals that:

+* Performance: For loops are generally faster, executing in about 7.90 seconds, while while loops take around 14.97 seconds.
+This makes for loops more efficient for tasks with a known number of iterations.

+* CPU Usage: For loops also use CPU resources more effectively, consuming approximately 38%, compared to the while loop's 32%.

+* Best Use Cases: Use for loops when the number of iterations is fixed, such as iterating through a list.
+Choose while loops for scenarios where the number of iterations can change, like waiting for user input.

+In summary, for loops are preferred for their speed and efficiency, while while loops offer flexibility.
+Choosing the right loop type can significantly improve the performance of your Python code.

 ## References-